riffraff169/traefik-links/README.md

 Release mode gives even more savings.
 The binary is smaller by almost 3m.

 However, since this isn't a very intensive program, so I don't think it would get you much.

+Basic auth is supported.
+The data is in the config file.
+So remember to protect the config file the same way you would protect the data.